MonashDeepNeuron/Git-Gud/src/github/github.md

 [GitHub - Join](https://github.com/join)

 It is also a good idea to install the GitHub mobile app.
-This allows you track and manage projects and reply to messages and issues from your phone.
+This allows you track and manage projects and reply to messages and Issues from your phone.